ehrhardtkm/pyHRMC/docs/index.md

 pyHRMC is currently comptability with Python <= 3.11.

 ## License
-pyHRMC is licensed under __.
+pyHRMC is licensed under a 3-clause BSD license.
+Portions of the code were borrowed from pymatgen, matminer, and Simmate, which are also licensed under MIT and BSD-style licenses.
 For details, please see [LICENSE](https://github.com/ehrhardtkm/pyHRMC/LICENSE.md).

 ## References